kunalkathuria/SVXplorer/README.md

 > input.bam
 ```

-In addition, a file containing all fragments that align discordantly should be provided as input.
+In addition, a split-alignment file and a file containing all fragments that align discordantly should be provided as input (e.g. samtools view -F 3586 -b -o DISC_OUTPATH BAM).
+If unsure, scripts are provided in the scripts/ folder to create discordants as well as split reads (latter uses a LUMPY script).

 All SVXplorer command line options are accessed via ./SVXplorer -h.
 A file to ignore alignments in certain chromosome/genomic units for B37 (-c) and a file to exclude certain regions of alignment for B37 (-i) are included.

-A typical (and recommended) call on sequenced data might be, with appropriate path replacement:
+A typical (and recommended) call on sequenced data might be, with appropriate path replacement (make sure you run from the parent git directory of SVXplorer):

-./SVXplorer discordant.bam splitters.bam sample.bam reference.fa -i exclude.bed -c ignore_CHR.txt -m non_repeat_regions.bed -f -w pathToworkDir -s 100
+./bin/SVXplorer discordant.bam splitters.bam sample.bam reference.fa -i exclude.bed -c ignore_CHR.txt -m non_repeat_regions.bed -f -w pathToworkDir -s 100

 Option -m expects a file listing regions not containing frequently repeated sequences, for use in assessing coverage, and SVC provides one.